 There are different types of nerve cells.
 Some are excitatory and send signals that activate other neurons, and some are inhibitory, sending signals that silence other neurons.

 Scientists do not fully understand how the mutations in the SCN1A gene cause seizures.
-But they think one way could be by impairing the activity of a type of inhibitory neurons called GABA neurons leading to no inhibitory signals being fired.
-The result is the overactivation of the nervous system, firing signals uncontrollably and the development of seizures.
+But they think one way could be by impairing the activity of a type of inhibitory neurons called GABA neurons, leading to no inhibitory signals being fired.
+The result is the overactivation of the nervous system, with the uncontrollable firing of signals and the development of seizures.

-There may be other ways in which the mutations alter the functioning of the sodium channels and the nervous system, leading to seizures, but the molecular processes of these events are not currently known.
+There also may be other ways in which the mutations alter the functioning of the sodium channels and the nervous system, leading to seizures.
+More research is needed, scientists say.

 How is Dravet syndrome inherited?

-Although most cases of Dravet syndrome are the result of de novo or new mutations, around 5 to 10 percent of cases are familial and inherited by children from their parents.
+Although most cases of Dravet are the result of de novo or new mutations, up to 10% are familial and inherited by children from their parents.

-Dravet syndrome caused by mutations in the SCN1A gene follows an autosomal dominant inheritance pattern.
-This means that a single copy of the mutated SCN1A gene, inherited either from the mother or the father, is sufficient to cause Dravet.
-A person affected by the condition has a 50 percent risk of having a child affected by Dravet syndrome.
+Inheritance of Dravet syndrome follows an autosomal dominant pattern.
+This means that a single copy of the mutated SCN1A gene, inherited either from the mother or the father, is sufficient to cause the disease.
+In such cases, a person affected by the condition has a 50% risk of having a child affected by Dravet syndrome.

 Other genetic causes of Dravet syndrome

 In around 10 to 20% of Dravet cases, the genetic cause remains unknown, and other genes likely are implicated.